 Continue reading...Great Moments in Campaign Advertising: What has Nixon done for me?

 Since you may have never seen a Hubert Humphrey advertisement.
 For a little background, most of Humphrey’s advertising was negative, since he was in the uncomfortable position of being the sitting vice president in a terribly unpopular administration (and had been nominated above other Democrats who were far more popular, despite winning zero primaries).
-So, the general aim of the campaign was the paint Nixon as out of the loop and untrustworthy.
+So, the general aim of the campaign was the paint Nixon as out-of-the-loop and untrustworthy.
 Here, we see a tactic that pre-dated Karl Rove by decades.
-Nixon’s biggest strength, at least in his last run in 1960, was his experience....
+Nixon’s biggest strength, at least in his last run in 1960, was his experience.
+But, eight years...

 Continue reading...Morning Constitutional – Tuesday, 31 August 2010